The Best Restaurants In South Philly

 People are always going to argue about which neighborhood in Philly has the best restaurants.
 Center City has fine dining and tacos spots like Mission Taqueria, while Fishtown has good ramen and a lot of spots to grab food on the go (when it’s not Monday).

 But once you get people to list out their favorite places to eat a plate of pasta, bite into a slice of pepperoni pizza, or get a warm bowl of phở that’s so good that they would order it on a 90-degree-day, there's a good chance they'll list out somewhere in South Philly.
+And here are the 25 best spots in the neighborhood.

 Sign up for our newsletter.